sidamd/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Run_Workload.md

 &emsp; c. **Maximum allowed runtime**

-&emsp; &emsp; The time for which workload is allowed to run should be specified in the **maximum allowed runtime** field.
+&emsp; &emsp; The time for which workload is allowed to run should be specified in the **Maximum allowed runtime** field.
 By default 1 hour will be selected.

-&emsp; &emsp; If maximum allowed run time is 1 hour, it implies, workload will run for 1 hour and then it will be automatically stopped after 1 hour as it will not be allowed to exceed **maximum allowed runtime**.
+&emsp; &emsp; If maximum allowed run time is 1 hour, it implies, workload will run for 1 hour and then it will be automatically stopped after 1 hour as it will not be allowed to exceed **Maximum allowed runtime**.

-&emsp; &emsp; Based on the time required for workload, user should change the **maximum allowed runtime**.
+&emsp; &emsp; Based on the time required for workload, user should change the **Maximum allowed runtime**.

-&emsp; &emsp; Example: Maximum allowed time is change to 2 hours and 30 min.
+&emsp; &emsp; Example: Maximum allowed time is changed to 2 hours and 30 min.
 That means, workload is allowed to run for a maximum duration of 2 hr and 30 min.

 &emsp; &emsp; ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475062/37e42e06-6f42-48af-b3e2-062cd3f97a1d)

 &emsp; &emsp; Once the workload is launched, user cannot change the total workload time.
 It has to be configured before running.